goauthentik/authentik/website/docs/core/certificates.md

 This certificate can also be used for SAML Providers/Sources, just keep in mind that the certificate is only valid for a year.
 Some SAML applications require the certificate to be valid, so they might need to be rotated regularly.

-For SAML use-cases, you can generate a Certificate thats valid for longer than 1 year, on your own risk.
+For SAML use-cases, you can generate a Certificate that's valid for longer than 1 year, on your own risk.

 ## External certificates